projectblacklight/arclight/README.md

 When any of the javascript components or SASS sources in the gem are changed, this package should be published to NPM with the following steps:
 1. [Install npm](https://www.npmjs.com/get-npm)
 2. Bump the version number in `package.json`
-3. run `npm publish` to push the javascript package to https://npmjs.org/package/arclight
+3. run `npm run build && npm publish` to push the javascript package to https://npmjs.org/package/arclight

 ## Contributing